 Statistics from public court records for informational purposes only.
 Not legal advice.
 Past outcomes do not predict future results.
 Consult a licensed attorney for guidance on your case.

-Prince William County has a 56.5% dismissal rate for Protective Order Violation cases.
-Outcomes can vary significantly across Virginia courts.
-View our Protective Order Violation overview page to compare dismissal rates, conviction rates, and case timelines across all jurisdictions.
+Prince William County has a 66.7% dismissal rate for Protective Order Violation cases.
+Outcomes vary significantly across Virginia courts.
+View the Protective Order Violation overview to compare dismissal rates, conviction rates, and case timelines across every jurisdiction.